guilhem13/KnowLedgeGraph3/Readme.md

  *  Feature 1 : return entities of an uploading pdf
       * Endpoint : /getner
       * Type : POST
- *  Feature 2 : get ontology made with 1000 papers
+ *  Feature 2 : get ontology made with 500 papers
       * Endpoint : /get/ontology
       * Type : GET
  *  Feature 3 : get the size of the database
       * Endpoint : /arxiv/sizebdd
       * Type : GET
- *  Feature 4 : get the size of the database
+ *  Feature 4 : get the ontology made by the TLA pipeline directly from arxiv API with X papers
-      * Endpoint : /arxiv/sizebdd
+      * Endpoint : /arxiv/pipeline/
       * Type : GET

 ***